-iPad is one of the best gadgets for seniors.
-They use iPads to communicate with family and friends, read eBooks, play games and solve puzzles. iPad is lightweight and slim, making it easy to carry around in a purse without any trouble.
+Older adults use iPads to communicate with family and friends, read eBooks, play games, and solve puzzles.
+Its lightweight, slim design makes it easy to carry in a purse or bag.

 15 Tips for Setting up an iPad for Seniors